Basmanny justice: Opinions

-In December 2009, this term was commented on by the then President of Russia Dmitry Medvedev:
+In December 2009, this term was commented on by the then Russian President Dmitry Medvedev:

 Yes, I've heard this term.
 I am not sure if it is accurate or correct.
 But if "basmanny justice" means the adoption of unjust decisions by any court in various places of our country, that is, so-called unjust decisions, as lawyers say, then this is evil, and this must be fought, combated by means of legal response.
 Such decisions or sentences should be canceled, and if they are taken under the influence of certain circumstances, be it money, political pressure, other factors, the persons who make such sentences and decisions should be held accountable, held accountable before the law, before the country.